Personalized MR-Informed Diffusion Models for 3D PET Image Reconstruction: Methods

 Using the trained VoxelMorph instance $\phi$, we compute the VoxelMorph registration map for image $i$ as $\phi_i := \phi(\imB_{\text{target}}\imx^{\text{MR}}_{\text{target}}, \imB_i\imx_i^{\text{MR}})$, and use it to transform PET image $\imx_i^{\text{PET}}$ to the target reference space by computing $ \imB_{\text{target}}^{-1}\phi_i(\imB_i\imx_i^{\text{PET}})$.
 This image is therefore a mapping of the radiotracer uptake (as measured by PET) in one patient's brain to the anatomy of a different patient's brain.

 As all pseudo-PET images here belong in the same reference space, we may choose to sum multiple transformed PET images together to increase the diversity and statistical quality of our dataset.
 For this purpose, we (1) choose the number of images to sum $N$ such that $\mathbb{P}(N=n) \propto \frac{1}{n} $, (2) choose $N$ images randomly without replacement, (3) sample weights for each image as scalars $w_i \sim U[0,1]$, (4) scale the weights $(w_i)$ such that they sum to 1, and (5) sum the weighted images.
-This method of randomly combining the images is heuristically proposed to balance the potential benefit of learning from less-noisy images (i.e. multiple images summed together) and a potential loss of diversity if we average too many images each time.
+This method of randomly combining the images is heuristically proposed to balance the potential benefit of learning from less-noisy images (i.e. multiple images summed together) and the potential risk that all images appear too similar (if too many images are summed each time and no images in the resulting dataset have fine-grained features).